-If the vanity cabinet becomes worn or starts to show signs of age or water damage, it may need stripped down and repainted or re-stained and then sealed again.
+If the vanity cabinet becomes worn or starts to show signs of age or water damage, it may need to be stripped down and repainted or re-stained and then sealed again.

 How do you keep the bathroom sink in good shape?

-The best thing that you can do is to keep the sink clean at all times.
+The best thing you can do is keep the sink clean at all times.
 Wipe it down regularly to prevent soap scum and other buildup.
 Don’t let stray hairs gather and get swept down the drain—that can create a plumbing nightmare.
-Use cleaners that are safe for your sink’s surface and try to avoid harsh chemicals and bleach if you can.
+Use safe cleaners for your sink’s surface, and try to avoid harsh chemicals and bleach if you can.
 Regular cleaning can eliminate the need for these types of cleaners, which is better for everyone in your household.

 How do you maintain stone countertops?

 Marble is a high-end, beautiful stone.
-It’s a great option in bathrooms because people can actually afford it, even on a budget.
+It’s a great bathroom option because people can afford it, even on a budget.
 That’s because a vanity counter is only so big—allowing marble to be a great choice.
-Marble is delicate, though, and can become etched and stained over the years.
+Marble is delicate and can become etched and stained over the years.
 Regular cleaning can prevent this.
 A damp cloth or sponge and non-abrasive cleaner will do the job.

 For stains, mix baking soda and peroxide to create a paste.
 Then, put that over the stain and let it dry.
-It should remove the stain, but then the area will need to be resealed to ensure future stains don’t occur.
+It should remove the stain, but then the area must be resealed to ensure future stains don’t occur.

 There are commercial stain removers for quartz counters.
 You should consult your vanity provider if you aren’t sure which products to use to keep your quartz vanity counter clean.